Occupational TherapyAcademic Department

 You have an opportunity to serve your local and regional communities through the Student Occupational Therapy Association.
 Students in this group get involved in after-school programs, food and school supply drives, activities at assisted/independent living facilities and highway cleanups.

 Occupational therapy students learn from faculty who are experts in their fields.
-Check out the research efforts led by faculty in the department.
+Check out the faculty-led research topics that have led to student collaborations and publications.

 Health Promotion and Occupational Participation